 Watch your email inbox

-Once the initial flurry over the most popular trailheads is over, you can still reserve one of the remaining permits online.
+Once the initial flurry over the most popular trailheads is over, you can still reserve any of the remaining permits from this first round online.
 Just go to recreation.gov.

 The fee for walk-up permits is also $10/group plus an additional $5/person during the reservation season.